Senior Dog Gas: Why Your Older Dog Is Gassy All of a Sudden

 1. Adjust meal size

 Feed smaller, more frequent meals (3× daily instead of 2×).
-Less food per sitting = less fermentation substrate.
+Less food at one time means less food for gut bacteria to fermen.

 2. Improve digestibility